- Mar 23, 2011

 Your incorrect assertions, as shown in bold above, are what brought about this debate.
 Again, I implore you to explain how training LEGS twice per week, or even more, is detrimental to building a round butt?
 This thread is not about anything other than the OP's desire to build a round butt.
 The advice given was by powerlifters, olympic weightlifters, bodybuilders, and general gym rats, and the consensus is squatting often.
 Then you come in and say that is wrong.
 Now you want to change the topic to entire body building and specific to the sport of bodybuilding.

 Again, there are many many examples given of athletes with overly developed glutes, who got them using what you claim to be inferior regimens.
 Please back up your ORIGINAL statement.

 As for the cortisol, again, you mistakenly assumed (or intentionally, in order to avoid embarrassment) that anybody is recommending a split that hits every muscle group twice per week at high intensity.
 You are arguing with yourself until you address the assertion in the context it was made, that cortisol levels skyrocket because of training "A bodypart twice a week".
 That's not how it works.
 If you have your doctorates degree, maybe you can teach me something (that all of the literature will clearly refute).

 You just can't seem to grasp the debate here.
 Please see above for clarification.

-Consequently, training a bp twice a week is a recipe for getting smaller and weaker.
+Consequently, training a bp twice a week is a recipe for getting smaller .